Presidential Commission on Student Success

 President Damphousse notified the task force members of their charge on September 20, 2022.
 Task Force Co-Chairs Dr. David Byrd and Dr. Mary Ellen Cavitt have been asked to submit the group’s first report by January 9, 2023.
 After that initial report, the commission will submit quarterly updates until TXST achieves its student success targets.

-- David Byrd, Associate Vice President for Student Affairs (Co-Chair)
+- Dr. Cynthia Hernandez, Vice President for Student Success (Co-Chair)

 - Sonya Armstrong, Associate Dean for Student Success, College of Education

-- Kambra Bolch, Associate Dean for Academic Programs, University College
+- Kambra Bolch, Assistant Vice President for Academic Success, University College

 - Tahir Ekin, Associate Professor, Department of Computer Information Systems and Quantitative Methods